muhammad-tamim/JavaScript-notes/README.md

 A recursive function typically has two main components:

 1.  **Base Case:** The part where the recursive function stops the recursion based on a condition.
-It ensures that the function does not call itself indefinitely, which prevents a stack overflow.
+It ensures that the function does not call itself infinitely, which prevents a stack overflow.
-    - **Stack OverFlow:** A stack overflow is an error that happens when the call stack gets too full.
+    - **Stack OverFlow:** A stack overflow is an error that happens when the call stack gets full.

     ```js
     function greeting() {